China May Have New Shipping Shortcut Thanks to Melting Arctic Ice

 The Chinese commercial cargo ship Yong Sheng makes its way from east Asia to western Europe through the new northern "shortcut" above Russia.
 The Northeast Passage is made possible for a few weeks to months this summer due to melting Arctic sea ice.
 Photo via Wikimedia Commons.

-When Europe-bound cargo ships leave Shanghai, China, the route is quite a study in geography.
+When Europe-bound cargo ships leave the port of Dalian, China, the route is quite a study in geography.
 Southwest through the Pacific along China and Vietnam; west past Malaysia and India towards the Arabian Sea; northwest between Africa and the Middle East via the Red Sea; north through Egypt's Suez Canal to head west into the Mediterranean Sea; north along the far west of Europe through the Atlantic ocean and finally calling at the Port of Rotterdam, Netherlands.